samrasay/template/essays/final-project-idea.md

 - User goes to landing page, logs in, finds a project through project listing page, and signs up for a project.

 ## Beyond the Basics ##

+- Notify project owners when admins approve their project after review.
+- Provide an "expiration date" for projects that are considered "inactive".
+- Allow students to rate projects and project owners.
+- Allow project owners to close off projects once they are full.
+- Allow students to showcase projects that they've completed on their home page.